CosmoCaixa Science Museum – Rainforest & Planetarium

 Visiting CosmoCaixa Science Museum

-the first section of the CosmoCaixa museum is an interactive physics zone where visitors can engage with interactive experiments that explain heat, electricity, sound, pressure, plasma, magnetism and light refraction.
-This leads into the biology and evolution section before getting to the The museum's most prominant feature.
+The first section of the CosmoCaixa museum is an interactive physics zone where visitors can engage with hands-on experiments that explain heat, electricity, sound, pressure, plasma, magnetism, and light refraction.
+This leads into the biology and evolution section before reaching the museum's most prominent feature.

-When in the museum, check the show times for the planetarium. a mini cinema with a projection system that puts you in the middle of space to explore the galaxy.
-Foucault pendulum was a science experiment to prove the earth's rotation. here you can see how this experiment worked.
+When in the museum, check the show times for the planetarium, a mini cinema with a projection system that puts you in the middle of space to explore the galaxy.
+The Foucault pendulum exhibit demonstrates Earth’s rotation — a classic science experiment brought to life.

 The museum also regularly hosts temporary exhibitions.
-The CosmoCaixa museum is a fantastic child friendly museum with most of the exhibits being designed for children and at the same time very interesting for adults.
+The CosmoCaixa museum is a fantastic child-friendly museum, with most exhibits designed for children and equally engaging for adults.
 I recommend allowing two to three hours to fully explore the museum.

 CosmoCaixa Science Museum Opening Hours